slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-3.2.md

 ### Chronology

-Chronology: Lobby wheelchair toe -> open-area chair sleeping with processed eczema-causing food, more coerced benzos, and interrogative military clinicians -> geriatric unit -> them arguing carbs were a necessary part of a healthy diet and stating that the reason for holding me in that hospitalization was that I wasn't eating enough (even as I ate all of their garbage food).
+`Lobby wheelchair toe` $\rightarrow$ `open-area chair sleeping with processed eczema-causing food, more coerced benzos, and interrogative military clinicians` $\rightarrow$ `geriatric unit` $\rightarrow$ `them arguing carbs were a necessary part of a healthy diet and stating that the reason for holding me in that hospitalization was that I wasn't eating enough (even as I ate all of their garbage food)` $\rightarrow$

-> Make a diagram here too

 ## Second Induced Hair Loss